-The small pay gap still appears to be driven by the distribution of men and women in the organisation.
+The remaining small pay gap still appears to be driven by the distribution of men and women in the organisation.
 As there are proportionately more women than men in lower paid roles at the Council, this results in women's average pay being slightly less than men's average pay.

-The following additional actions were agreed in discussion with Cabinet, the Senior Leadership Team and Unison:-
+The following additional actions were agreed in discussion with Cabinet, the Senior Leadership Team and Unison in 2018/19: -

 - Check granular analysis of grades this did not highlight any significant pay gaps at individual grade levels - Check recruitment practice no barriers have been identified that might affect applicants by gender across grades/depts.
-Further analysis to be conducted at the end of 2018/19.